GuenadeSilva/SneakersCollector/README.md

 Once the data is pulled it stores the data directly to the database.
 This operation is automated by a cron job which you can select the frequency [here](scheduler/scheduler.go).

-The React app interacts with the data through the API so it pull the data and displays it via an interactive table
+The React app interacts with the data through the API so it pull the data and displays it via an interactive table.
+To access it you simply start the rect app using **npm start** and it'll prompt you a login page where you introduce you database host and credentials.

 ## Requirements